CSCfi/csc-user-guide/docs/apps/matlab.md

    mkdir -p ~/.matlab/config_mps_puhti
    unzip csc.Desktop.zip -d ~/.matlab/config_mps_puhti
    ```
+   On Windows, we can use the `%AppData%\Mathworks\MATLAB` directory to store the configurations.
 4. Set the directory the MATLAB path using `addpath` and `savepath` functions in MATLAB as follows:
    ```matlab
    addpath("~/.matlab/config_mps_puhti")